daqhris/daqhris.github.io/crypto-growth-fund.md

 *Source*: [Wikipedia.org](https://en.wikipedia.org/wiki/Cryptocurrency)

 ### What do you mean by *crypto growth fund*?
-A **crypto growth fund** is a fully digitized version of a growth fund that is dedicated to investing and trading cryptos and tokens on public blockchains.
+This **crypto growth fund** is a digital version of a growth fund dedicated to investments in cryptocurrencies and other assets on public blockchains.

-It is an online-native investment portfolio that:
+It is an online investment portfolio that:
 - has operations uniquely in the cyberspace,
 - openly shares transactions records and holdings,
-- is independent from any centralized entity like a regulatory body, a local authority or a government agency.
+- is independent from any centralized entity (e.g.: a regulatory body, a local authority or a government agency).

 This fund owns and manages digital assets that are:
-- accessible on the Internet by using a computer,
+- accessible on the Internet by using a computing device,
 - known for practical implementations and widespread adoption,
 - on-track for an increase in value overtime,
 - held onto over a long-term horizon (minimum of 10 years).